Will-McBurney/cs4730-sp24-uva.github.io/syllabus.md

 We will be using email for the following:

 * Personal issues that can and should only be handled by a professor
-* Team issues that need to be escalated beyond the TA
+* Team issues that need to be escalated

 We will not be using email for: